-For Europeans, the true identity of the shafan was first rediscovered in the eighteenth century by the British travelers Thomas Shaw33 and James Bruce, 34 who journeyed throughout the Levant and reported on the plants and animals of the Holy Land.
+For Europeans, the true identity of the shafan was first rediscovered in the eighteenth century by the British travelers Thomas Shaw31 and James Bruce,32 who journeyed throughout the Levant and reported on the plants and animals of the Holy Land.
 They described the hyrax in detail, for the benefit of their European readers who did not know this creature, referring to it by its local names of daman Israel and ashkoko ("the bristly one").
 They noted that it is clearly the shafan described in Scripture: a smallish animal that hides in the rocks and is observed to chew its cud.
 Furthermore, the fact that the hyrax lives together with ibex in the same habitat means that it is clearly being described in the verse, "The high hills are for the ibex, the rocks are a refuge for the shefanim."
 In the nineteenth century, many more first-hand studies were made of the wildlife of the Land of Israel, further spreading the awareness that the hyrax is the shafan.
-Thus, Rabbi Yosef Schwartz, who wrote a book on the geography and natural history of the Land of Israel based on his experiences there, identified the shafan as the hyrax, giving it the Arabic name of wabr (like Rav Saadia Gaon).35
+Thus, Rabbi Yosef Schwartz, who wrote a book on the geography and natural history of the Land of Israel based on his experiences there, identified the shafan as the hyrax, giving it the Arabic name of wabr (like Rav Saadiah Gaon).33

-It took a while for knowledge of the hyrax to spread through Europe; in the nineteenth century, while some accepted that it is the shafan, 36 others remained unfamiliar with the hyrax and maintained that the shafan was either the rabbit or jerboa, working with the mistaken belief that these animals habitually hide in rocks.
+It took a while for knowledge of the hyrax to spread through Europe; in the nineteenth century, while some accepted that it is the shafan,34 others remained unfamiliar with the hyrax and maintained that the shafan was either the rabbit or jerboa, working with the mistaken belief that these animals habitually hide in rocks.
 Eventually, however, as knowledge regarding all these animals increased, it became clear that the rabbit and jerboa could not be the shafan, while the hyrax was an excellent match.
-Thus, in the nineteenth century, Rabbi Meir Leibush (known as Malbim) and Rabbi David Zvi Hoffman both explained that the shafan is the hyrax.37
+Thus, in the nineteenth century, Rabbi Meir Leibush (known as Malbim) and Rabbi Dovid Tzvi Hoffman both explained that the shafan is the hyrax.35

-By the twentieth century, the hyrax was already becoming well known (and terms for it such as coney and rock-badger became antiquated).
-All scholars of scriptural zoology accepted it as the shafan.38 The only people to reject identifying the shafan as the hyrax are those who are uncomfortable with the scriptural description of it "chewing the cud," due to their particular outlook on biblical interpretation (as we shall explain).
-However, no other remotely viable candidate for the shafan exists.39
+By the twentieth century, the hyrax was already becoming well-known (and terms for it such as coney and rockbadger became antiquated).
+All scholars of Scriptural zoology accepted it as the shafan.36 The only people to reject identifying the shafan as the hyrax are those who are uncomfortable with the Scriptural description of it "chewing the cud," due to their particular religious outlook (as we shall explain), or those who are uncomfortable with stating that the great Torah scholars of medieval Europe were only familiar with animals from their part of the world.
+However, no other remotely viable candidate for the shafan exists.37

-Does the Hyrax Chew Its Cud?
+Does the Hyrax Chew The Cud?

-THEOLOGY, PHILOSOPHY, AND SCIENCE
+THEOLOGY, PHILOSOPHY AND SCIENCE

-The Torah describes the shafan as maale gera, literally "bringing up by way of the throat,"40 but more simply translated as "chewing its cud."
+The Torah describes the shafan as ma'aleh gerah, literally "bringing up by way of the throat,"38 but more simply translated as "chewing its cud."
 Although hyraxes possess unusual digestive systems, there is no chamber producing "cud" to be chewed.

 Yet there have been certain observers who claim to have seen the hyrax chewing its cud.
-The eighteenth-century traveler Bruce, who rediscovered the hyrax for Europe, kept a captive hyrax specifically in order to examine this, and writes that it does indeed ruminate.41 In the twentieth century, one zoologist likewise reported having seen hyraxes chewing their cud, albeit for a much shorter period than with regular ruminants.42
+The eighteenth-century traveler Bruce, who rediscovered the hyrax for Europe, kept a captive hyrax specifically in order to examine this, and writes that it does indeed ruminate.
+In the twentieth century, one zoologist likewise reported having seen hyraxes chewing their cud, albeit for a much shorter period than with regular ruminants. $^{\rm 39}$